0i99/battleships/README.md

 # Run

-You have to run at least two opponenst and coordinator.
+You have to run at least two opponents and coordinator.
 You don't need maven, npm or any other developer tools ... all You need is docker.

 Please type:

 ```